The Neurobiology of Pain: Development and Sex

 Early Nociceptive and Pain Behavior

 Newborn mammals show robust nociceptive reflex behavior following a noxious mechanical stimulus (Baccei & Fitzgerald, 2013; Fitzgerald, 2005).
 Such behavior is essential if the infant is to attract help and preserve its life.
-Perhaps because of this, infant reflexes are stronger than the equivalent ones in adults: Withdrawal of the limb from a noxious mechanical stimulus applied to the foot is exaggerated in amplitude and duration (Ekholm, 1967; Fitzgerald, 2005).
-With this excitability comes a lack of specificity: Neonatal withdrawal reflexes are not nociceptive specific and can be elicited by nonpainful stimuli (such as light touch).
+Perhaps because of this, infant reflexes are stronger than the equivalent ones in adults: withdrawal of the limb from a noxious mechanical stimulus applied to the foot is exaggerated in amplitude and duration (Ekholm, 1967; Fitzgerald, 2005).
+With this excitability comes a lack of specificity: neonatal withdrawal reflexes are not nociceptive specific and can be elicited by (p.
+390) nonpainful stimuli (such as light touch).
 The very low mechanical sensory thresholds in newborn rat pups are also observed in preterm infants and increase steadily with age (Cornelissen et al., 2013).
 In addition, nociceptive reflex receptive fields are large and disorganized with the poor spatial organization and high incidence of misdirected nociceptive reflex movements in young mammals (Waldenström, Thelin, Thimansson, Levinsson, & Schouenborg, 2003).
 Human infants also show a notable radiation of nociceptive reflexes to involve extensor as well as flexor muscles and both contralateral and ipsilateral limbs.
 Repeated tactile and noxious skin stimulation results in sensitization of the reflexes and generalized movements of all limbs, which becomes less pronounced after 29–35 weeks’ gestational age in the human and the first postnatal week in the rat (Fitzgerald, 2005).

 Behavioral responses to noxious heat stimulation are also exaggerated in the newborn rat (Falcon, Guendellman, Stolberg, Frenk, & Urca, 1996), while the response to some chemical irritants is less robust (Fitzgerald & Gibson, 1984), probably due to the absence of TRPA1 (Transient receptor potential cation channel, subfamily A, member 1) channel expression in immature nociceptors (Hjerling-Leffler, Alqatari, Ernfors, & Koltzenburg, 2007).